pylint-dev/pylint/doc/user_guide/run.rst

 standards can be tedious, so it is possible to use a configuration file to specify the default values.
 You can specify a configuration file on the command line using the ``--rcfile`` option.
-Otherwise, Pylint searches for a configuration file valid configuration file (defined below) in the following order and uses the first one it finds:
+Otherwise, Pylint searches for a valid configuration file (defined below) in the following order and uses the first one it finds:

 #.
 In the current working directory
 #.
 If the current working directory is in a Python module, Pylint searches \